chrisjbryant/errant/README.md

 ## Pip Install

 The easiest way to install ERRANT and its dependencies is using `pip`.
 We also recommend installing it in a clean virtual environment (e.g. with `venv`).
-ERRANT only supports Python >= 3.3.
+The latest version of ERRANT only supports Python >= 3.6.
 ```
 python3 -m venv errant_env
 source errant_env/bin/activate